NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Introduction

 \section{Introduction}

+Clinical dialogue is an essential part of clinical workflow.
+Clinical documentation is a two-step process.
+It first engages patients through conversation to collect patient-specific information such as demographic information, family history of diseases, and signs and symptoms and then generates electronic health records (EHRs) from the dialogues.
+Currently clinical documentation is mainly done by physicians at both steps, a labor intensive process that contributes to physician burnout, defined as a state of emotional, physical, and mental exhaustion caused by prolonged stress in the workplace ~\cite{ortega2023patterns,budd2023burnout}.
+In this paper, we introduce NoteChat, a novel cooperative multi-agent framework leveraging Large Language Models (LLMs) to generate patient-physician conversations conditioned on clinical notes.
+NoteChat has the potential to help clinical documentation at both steps.

-Large Language Models (LLMs) are sophisticated artificial intelligence (AI) systems extensively trained on massive amounts of textual data, representing a significant breakthrough in artificial intelligence (AI)~\cite{brown2020language,longpre2023flan}.
-The GPT series by OpenAI~\cite{openai2023gpt4} and other LLMs~\cite{touvron2023llama, alpaca, vicuna2023} have demonstrated impressive outcomes and hold significant potential in revolutionizing multiple sectors, such as marketing, education, and customer service.
-However, the exploration of LLMs in the medical field remains relatively untapped~\cite{gilson2023does}, despite their immense potential for transforming healthcare communication and decision-making~\cite{abacha2015means}.
-The main reason is the lack of high-quality medical datasets that meet various needs.
+NoteChat leverages LLMs, powerful artificial intelligence (AI) systems extensively trained on a large amount of textual data which represent a significant breakthrough in AI~\cite{brown2020language,longpre2023flan}.
+The GPT series by OpenAI~\cite{openai2023gpt4} have demonstrated impressive outcomes and hold significant potential in revolutionizing a broad range of sectors, including marketing, education, and customer service.
+However, recent work~\cite{mediqa-chat-2023} found ChatGPT does not perform well enough in generating either patient-physician encounter conversation or its corresponding EHR notes.
+The exploration of open-source LLMs (e.g., LLaMA2) \cite{touvron2023llama, alpaca, vicuna2023} in the medical field remains relatively untapped~\cite{gilson2023does}, despite their immense potential for transforming healthcare communication and decision-making~\cite{abacha2015means}.
+We suspect that one main reason is the lack of high-quality medical datasets that meet various needs.